Your Pet, Our Passion.

 When considering how to care for your newborn kitten, it is important to consider when they should be introduced to humans and touch.
 In other words, what should be their socialisation regime?

-Once they reach two weeks of age, it is a good idea to introduce them to humans and touch (weeks two to seven are a good time for socialisation).
-Even here, be sensitive to the mother.
-If she seems upset or aggressive, honour her feelings and leave the kitten alone.
+Once they reach two weeks of age, you should introduce them to humans and touch (weeks two to seven are a good time for socialisation).
+Always be sensitive to the mother.
+If she seems upset or aggressive, honour her feelings and leave the kitten alone but stay close by to help get mum used to your presence.

 How to hold a newborn kitten

 When lifting up a newborn kitten, use both your hands.
 Hold them from the chest and under their back legs to make sure they are fully supported.
 Be gentle.
 If they squirm, do not put them down; this teaches them that squirming means they will be released.
-Instead, soothe them with your voice until they calm down.
+Instead, soothe them with your voice until they settle.

 In this article, we have explored the essentials of caring for a newborn kitten.
 With this advice and professional help from your vet, your kitten should grow up to be strong, loving and well-socialised cat.